 - Copies are $0.10 per page; scans up to 10 are free; after $0.25 per scan will be charged.
 Please fill out a copy/ scan form at the front desk.
 Orders may take up to 5 days to complete.

-The University Archives and Special Collections Reading Room will be closed to visitors until the late spring semester of 2016 while it undergoes minor renovations.
-Reference services will be provided via email and telephone.
-For assistance, please contact:
+The University Archives and Special Collections Reading Room is open to the public Monday through Friday, 9AM to 3:30PM (appointments are strongly recommended.)
+Reference services are also provided via email and telephone.
+For assistance or questions, please contact:

 University Archives & Special Collections